klei09/Interactive-Python/README.md

 # Interactive-Python

-The coding was built for Course: Introduction to interactive python programming.
-The code can be run in CodeSkulptor([https://py3.codeskulptor.org/]).
+The coding were built for Course: Introduction to Interactive Python Programming.
+They can be run in CodeSkulptor([https://py3.codeskulptor.org/]).